 University of Warsaw

-Following the Church, we walked past the Uniwersytet or The University of Warsaw.
+Just past The Church is the Uniwersytet or The University of Warsaw.
 We weren’t sure if we were able to walk through the campus so we erred on the side of caution and looked on from the outside.
 I did read online that the University has a STUNNING library with unique architecture and a beautiful sky garden.
 Adding that to my list for when I visit again.

-Speaking of architecture, we walked past a building which I’m unsure what it was, but it sure had some interesting columns!
+Speaking of architecture, we walked past a building that had the most interesting architecture.

-Next, we came across the Palac Prezydencki or the President’s palace!
-When we were there, there was actually a large-scale protest occurring!
+Our next stop was the Palac Prezydencki or the President’s palace!
+There was actually a large-scale protest occurring when we walked past.
 We tried to decipher what the protest was but none of us could read Polish and figure it out.
-After the fact, I googled it and found out it was a memorial commemorating the Smolensk Tragedy where the late President and 95 others died in a tragic plane crash.
+After the fact, I googled it and found out it was actually a memorial commemorating the Smolensk Tragedy where the late President and 95 others died in a tragic plane crash.

-A little way down from the Palace is the Old Town Square.
+A little ways down from the Palace is the Old Town Square.
 The old town area is beautiful, filled with vibrant colored buildings and dripping in history.
-Sadly since it was night time we missed out on that aspect, but the decorations and Christmas tree at night did not disappoint!
-The Polish did a great job of making the square a Christmas wonderland!
-In the first photo, you can see Sigmund’s Column, an often photographed monument!
+Sadly since it was night time we missed out on that aspect.
+However, the Christmas tree at night and decorations did not disappoint!
+They did a great job of making the square a Christmas wonderland!
+In the first photo, you can see Sigmund’s Column, a famously photographed monument!

-As we crept deeper into the square we came across an original clock on a wall with Zodiac signs.
-It was pretty neat looking I have to say.
+As we continued deeper into the square we came across more decorations and a famous clock on a wall adorned with Zodiac signs.

-At this point we were all getting quite a bit hungry, considering our last meal was whatever snacky foods we had packed that morning from London, and we decided it was time to find some dinner.
-Now mind you I had looked up a place in advance, Stary Dom, and it was highly rated on trip advisor for cheap eats and authentic Polish food.
-As it turns out Stary Dom was about a 2-mile walk from where we were, but that wasn’t going to stop us because we wanted to see more of the city.
-Stary Dom was a bit out of the “tourist hub” so on our walk we were able to see more of the actual city which was fascinating.
+At this point in the night we were quite hungry and decided to find dinner.
+I came across Stary Dom, and it was highly rated on trip advisor for authentic and affordable Polish Food.
+Stary Dom was about a 2-mile walk from where we were, but that wasn’t going to stop us.
+Stary Dom was out of the tourist center and we were able to see more of the local side of Warsaw.
 The architecture of some the buildings and homes we passed were stunning.
 And of course we came across more decorations, I especially enjoyed the peacock.

 Pro Tip #2: Listen to your gut.
 Don't waste money stupidly because you're a little thrown off in a situation.
 Take a second, breathe and think through the problem.